-- a.
-Protection for sea approach chokepoints.

-- b.
-Tides and currents.

-- c.
-Water clarity and depth.

-- d.
-Pier clearance.

-- e.
-Lighting.

-- f.
+- g.
 Use of patrol boats.

-- g.
+- h.
 Communications.

-- h.
+- i.
 Rail and highway entrances security.

-- i.
+- j.
 Air and missile defense measures.

-- j.
+- k.
 Security for individual vessels.

-- k.
+- l.
 Area damage control.

-APPENDIX B

-NUCLEAR, BIOLOGICAL, CHEMICAL DEFENSE
+APPENDIX B NUCLEAR, BIOLOGICAL, CHEMICAL DEFENSE

-1. General.
 Every base commander integrates NBC defense measures designed to detect, defeat, and minimize the effects of NBC attacks.
 Units occupying bases in the JRA must plan and train to perform their missions in an NBC environment if necessary.
-Joint Pub 3-11, (in development), "Joint Doctrine for Nuclear, Biological, and Chemical (NBC) Defense" provides guidance for joint NBC defense.
+Joint Pub 3-11, "Joint Doctrine for Nuclear, Biological, and Chemical (NBC) Defense" provides guidance for joint NBC defense.

-2. Fundamentals.
+2. Fundamentals

 There are three fundamentals of NBC defense: contamination avoidance, protection, and decontamination.

 a.
 Contamination Avoidance.
 This fundamental is the most difficult to implement on bases in the JRA because of the immobility of bases.
-However, some effects may be avoided or minimized by taking the following measures:
+However, some effects may be avoided or minimized by taking the following measures.

-(1) Take passive measures to prevent the enemy from selecting the base as a target, such as using camouflage, concealment, deception, and dispersion.
-Smoke may be used to enhance concealment measures.

-(2) Detect and identify hazards.
-Monitor for contamination, reconnoiter, and survey specific areas to determine contamination status.

-(3) Use the NBC warning and reporting system.
+- Take passive measures to prevent the enemy from selecting the base as a target, such as using camouflage, concealment, deception, and dispersion.
+Smoke may be used to enhance concealment measures. - Detect and identify hazards.
+Monitor for contamination, reconnoiter, and survey specific areas to determine contamination status. - Use the NBC warning and reporting system.
 When a hazard is detected, pass the alarm locally and then warn others by using the standard warning and reporting systems.
 If detailed surveys are conducted later to determine the actual extent of contamination, the results of these surveys also should be disseminated using the standard reporting formats.

-(4) Limit contamination spread.
-Cover equipment vital to mission accomplishment before attack to prevent unnecessary contamination; use only mission-essential equipment when contamination is present; and restrict personnel movement in the contaminated area.

-(5) Move from the contaminated area when the mission permits.
-However, avoid spreading or carrying the contamination during movement.
-(6) If required, evacuate biological and unknown chemical agent samples through intelligence channels to a laboratory for identification.
+- Limit contamination spread.
+Cover equipment vital to mission accomplishment before attack to prevent unnecessary contamination; use only missionessential equipment when contamination is present; and restrict personnel movement in the contaminated area. - Move from the contaminated area when the mission permits.
+However, avoid spreading or carrying the contamination during movement. - If required, evacuate biological and unknown chemical agent samples through intelligence channels to a laboratory for identification.